By John David von Oertzen, CEO, Mobimeo

 The promise of MaaS is that not only will it create better, cheaper services for users, but it will also improve traffic flow, reduce emissions and make cities more liveable.
 That’s where Mobimeo comes in.
 We are dedicated to helping cities and transport authorities, like Berlin’s BVG and S-Bahn, develop cloud-based software solutions and customer-facing apps that add value and improve the mobility experience of citizens.

 While many offer a grand vision of MaaS replacing cars, the opportunity currently is to solve discrete mobility problems that deliver quick tangible gains for the city and for commuters.
 We recently supported S-Bahn Stuttgart with a new Park-and-Ride feature in their mobility app, which is aimed at reducing cars travelling from outlying suburbs into the city.
 The app helps drivers locate the nearest Park-and-Ride parking and then seamlessly guides them to take the best available public transport option for their destination within the city.
 Similarly, we’ve had to respond to the demands of COVID-19, helping to communicate new rules and guidelines and integrating new alternatives like using your own bike or walking longer distances than usual.

 Regulation should favour smaller players

-Data regulations like GDPR add a layer of complexity for us, but as a European company we are least prepared for the regulation.
-This even serves as a unique selling proposition when competing with non-European firms.
+Data regulations like GDPR add a layer of complexity for us, but as a European company we are prepared for the regulation.
+This even serves as a unique selling proposition when competing with non-European tech providers.
 Regulation will have an increasing influence on MaaS as the EU clamps down on Big Tech, introducing new laws to govern the gatekeepers of digital services.
 It’s important that big players not be allowed to monopolise users through their control of entrenched services that smaller businesses use, as this BBC article explains.
 But the Digital Market Act is still a few years away from taking effect.

-Collaborating for the sake of the customer
+Collaborating for the sake of the users

-The future: payments and budget
+The future: payments and mobility budget